sam-a-levy/Levyetal2023_cattlemarketshare/README.md

 - **Figure3.svg** is the SVG file of Figure 3 used in Levy et al. 2023, produced by Figure3_code.R.

 ### Supporting_files:
--**am_line.geojson** the Amazon biome boundary for the RO, MT, PA study region, based on IBGE's 2004 biome boundaries (the boundaries in use at the start of the study period).
+- **am_line.geojson** the Amazon biome boundary for the RO, MT, PA study region, based on IBGE's 2004 biome boundaries (the boundaries in use at the start of the study period).

 For a description of the variables used in the figures and analyses see Levy et al. 2023 or the README file included in Zenodo.